pawnu/pawnu.github.io/README.md

 ### REST-API GCP GoCD Pipeline

 DevSecOps pipeline for Python flask REST API project using Go CD, Terraform, GCP, and open-source and cloud native security tools and checks.
+Secret check, SCA, SAST, Container security, compliance checks have all been shifted left and are tested all within code level i.e. source code and Infrastructure as Code (IaC).

 **Toolchain**
 - CICD - `Go CD`